 Visiting Senior Scholar, Program in Applied Mathematics, Princeton University, Spring 1984.

 Dean of Science, Clarkson University, July 1, 1985–June 30, 1989.

-Professor and Director/Chair, Program/Department of Applied Mathematics, University of Colorado at Boulder, July 1, 1989–June 30, 2000.
-Professor, Department of Applied Mathematics, University of Colorado at Boulder, July 1, 2000–Present.
+Professor and Director/Chair, Program/Department of Applied Mathematics, University of Colorado at Boulder, July 1, 1989–June 30, 2000; Chair Department of Applied Mathematics, University of Colorado at Boulder, July 1, 2012–June 30, 2015; Distinguished Professor, Department of Applied Mathematics, University of Colorado at Boulder, July 1, 1989–present.